Skip to main content

 Taking the anxiety out of finding charge stations with your EV

 But these stations aren't always operating, so it's a good idea to have a backup EV charger app, such as PlugShare, to help you locate other chargers in the area.
 It's one of several EV charger app options that can help assuage potential range anxiety from an inconsistent charging infrastructure.
-Let's take a look at some of the best EV charging apps available, ranked in no particular order.
+Let's look at some of the best EV charging apps available, ranked in no particular order.

 Search EV tax credits and rebates in your area